top of page

 Indoor

-There were five 90 minute indoor clinics for ski instructors on Sundays at 11am until 12:30pm October 22 and 29 and November 5, 12, and 19.
-Thanks to those who attended.
+All ski instructors should attend one of the indoor clinics.
+There are four 90 minute indoor clinics for ski instructors on Sundays from 11am until 12:30pm dates - October 27 and November 3, 10, and 17.

 Outdoor